jerome192/Networking-Fundamentals/http-https.md

 Content-Type: text/html
 ```

-This tells the client the result.
+This tells the browser the result.

 ---